A proper diet of high-quality food is important for your dog’s nutrition. Here are some things to think about

 A proper diet of high-quality food is just as important for your dog as it is for humans.
-Surely you’ve heard that if you eat healthy food, you feel healthier and if you eat junk food, well, then you feel like junk.
+Surely you’ve heard that if you eat healthy food, you feel healthier, and if you eat junk food, well, then you feel like junk.
 Almost every dog owner is willing to have in-depth discussions on which is better (or not) and why.
-Put quite simply, it almost always comes down to which food your dog processes the best and stick with it.
+Put quite simply.
+It almost always comes down to which food your dog processes the best and stick with it.

 This is a hot topic right now and is growing in popularity because of the 2007 pet food recall.
-Champions of this diet claim that it is a much better way to feed because it’s all natural (holistic), is the way the wolves still eat, helps to avoid food allergies and medical conditions like bloat, doesn’t contain any processed ingredients and provides all the nutrients and enzymes needed for a healthy pet.
+Champions of this diet, like Nutriment.co.uk, claim that it is a much better way to feed because it’s all-natural (holistic), is the way the wolves still eat, helps to avoid food allergies and medical conditions like bloat, doesn’t contain any processed ingredients and provides all the nutrients and enzymes needed for a healthy pet.

 How much should my dog eat?

-This is determined by the size, age and activity level of your dog.
+This is determined by the size, age, and activity level of your dog.
 Obviously, a Chihuahua doesn’t need as much food as a German Shepard, who doesn’t need as much food as an English Mastiff.
 Puppies need more nutrients, as do working dogs and nursing mothers.
 And as your dog reaches a certain age, you may have to change to a senior formula to ensure they are getting the right dietary balance.
 A very general rule of thumb to remember: dog food companies are in business to sell you food.
-Stay towards the low or middle amounts of food recommendations on label.
+Stay towards the low or middle amounts of food recommendations on the label.

 How often should my dog eat?

 This too can be decided by your lifestyle.
 Some people have the time to allow a lunch meal.
 Many feed breakfast and dinner meals, while some dogs may only choose to eat once a day.
 Be careful of the nibblers!
 It’s hard to determine just how much your dog is eating if you leave their food down all day.
 Structured meal times help regulate housetraining and aids in putting the dog on the human’s normal routine/schedule.
-In these times, we are usually rushed everywhere so within a few days you know how to ensure time allowances so that your dogs elimination needs are met.
+In these times, we are usually rushed everywhere, so within a few days, you know how to ensure time allowances so that your dog’s elimination needs are met.

 What about treats?

 Treats should take up no more than 5%-10% of their normal dietary intake.
 Many treats on the market today contain a high amount of sugar and fats.
-Choose treats that are high in fiber, low in fat or sugar.
+Choose treats that are high in fiber, low in fat, or sugar.
 Biscuits or cookies are nice but contain many carbohydrates.
-Some human foods may be OK, such as tiny bits of cheese, ice cubes, baby carrots, green beans or apples but NO GRAPES.
+Some human foods may be OK, such as tiny bits of cheese, ice cubes, baby carrots, green beans, or apples but NO GRAPES.
 Think of treats as a “fun-sized” candy bar, like the ones given at Halloween.
 How many of these treats would you give your child?
-Ensure that everyone in the home is on the same boat so that your dog isn’t encouraging someone to giving them treats while the others aren’t looking!
+Ensure that everyone in the home is on the same boat so that your dog isn’t encouraging someone to give them treats while the others aren’t looking!